teuben/dc2019/scripts4paper/Overview.md

 * Play with all other steps
 * For running step 8 alone: activate combination steps of interest (2-7) and use dryrun=True (no active combination - just load products from previous runs)

+NEW:
+* If you just want the feedback on the rms and threshold that DC_run has derived from your DC_pars_* input, set ``thesteps`` to any step except from step 8 and ``dryrun = True``
+* In theory: Thanks to full paths the script can be executed in any arbitrary folder.
+Having several CASA instances started in the same folder makes them interfere with each other intermediate products (e.g. erase each other's *temp*-folders) leading to crashes.
+Therefore, execute each script in the corresponding output folder to stay safe.
+* Check path names in your DC_locals.py and DC_pars_*.py: A '/' too few or too many might be the reason for trouble.
+* In case of a poor PSF (blotchy sidelobes, often for 7m snapshot data)
+      * automatically generated masks might let CLEAN diverge
+      * create interactive user mask by executing step 2 in ``interactive='IA'`` - mode and rename the resulting <tclean-product>.mask to another name, so that it does not get erased the next time step 2 is executed.
+      * execute DC_run from now on with ``masking = 'UM'`` and ``interactive = 'nIA'`` (NOT YET IMPLEMENTED!: and use few 100 of cycleniter.
+Faint emission might require cycleniter of few tens only!)
+* Unknown issue: We had hick-ups with data concatenated in another CASA version that DC_run was executed in.
+We recommend that you re-do the concatenation in DC-run, if the original data sets are accessible to you.
+* Restarting CASA and or using a new shell can sometimes solve weird processing crashes.

 ## Flexibility